ashwin2023155/CODEX_CLI/README.md

-# Codex CLI
+# FORGE CLI

-**Codex CLI** is an intelligent, terminal-based AI pair programmer designed to streamline the software development lifecycle.
+**FORGE CLI** is an intelligent, terminal-based AI pair programmer designed to streamline the software development lifecycle.
 Powered by **Google Gemini 2.0 Flash**, it employs a multi-agent architecture to help developers efficiently plan, architect, and review code changes directly from the command line.

 ## 🚀 Features